-The Statewide AOP signatories will be the DNR Chief of Fire and Aviation, the AFS Manager, USFS Regional Fire Director, the FWS Regional Fire Management Coordinator, and the Regional Fire Management Officers for NPS and BIA.
+The Statewide AOP signatories will be the DNR Chief of Fire and Aviation, the AFS Manager, USFS Director of Fire, Fuels and Aviation, the FWS Regional Fire Management Coordinator, and the Regional Fire Management Officers for NPS and BIA.

 IN WITNESS WHEREOF, the Parties hereto have executed this Alaska Statewide Annual Operating Plan, Exhibit C of Master Cooperative Wildland Fire Management Agreement, as of the date of signature of the Party's authorized representative.